 Fellow Kiel Insitute for the World Economy Kiel Germany

 Fellow Higher Education Council UK

-(2019) Oxford Birmingham Cardiff ISI Delhi IIM Ahmedabad; (2018) University College London; (2016-17) Zurich Munich Tilburg Nottingham Kiel Innsbruck Cologne Max Planck Institute St Andrews University of East Anglia.
+(2022) Keynote addresses at the University of Nottingham and the Reading University; (2019) Oxford, Birmingham, Cardiff, ISI Delhi, IIM Ahmedabad; (2018) Cambridge, University College London; (2016-17) Zurich, Munich, Tilburg, Nottingham, Kiel, Innsbruck, Cologne, Max Planck Institute, St Andrews, University of East Anglia.
 Keynote Address Centenary celebrations of the Indian Economic Association.

 National Audit Office (2014) Her Majesty’s Revenue and Customs (2012) Punjabi University (2012) Chandigarh University (2012) Durham University (2011) Surrey University (2010) Delhi School of Economics University of Delhi (2008) Indira Gandhi Institute of Development Research Mumbai (2008) Pune University (2008) Newcastle University (2006) Birmingham University (2005) University of Cambridge (2005) Warwick University (2004) Keele University (2004) Exeter (2001).